Product Q&A with Justin Watt

 When clients hire your team to go in and help with product, what is the big pain point or need that they’re experiencing which results in their decision that it’s time to get serious about having agency help?
 In a way, what is the problem that Metalab, as a product, is tackling?
 How did work with companies like Slack come about?

-Book wise, I’m a big fan of: Hooked & On Writing.
+Book-wise, I’m a big fan of: Hooked & On Writing: A Memoir of the Craft.
 Yes, a book on writing by Stephen King.
 That doesn’t seem important but with the amount of written communication that a PM has to do, this is an essential read.
-As for articles, I would point people to Medium.com and type in “product manager”.
+As for articles, I would point people to medium.com and type in “product manager”.
 There’s a wealth of resources and I think it’s more about what resonates with each PM.
 There is no clear, one way to do things.
-Every situation we’re put in as PM’s is different so I think it’s finding what works for you and learning from others along the way.
+Every situation we’re put in as PMs is different so I think it’s finding what works for you and learning from others along the way.

 So no matter the size of the project & client, it depends on the stage the product is at and understanding what the goals are.